buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_1_Getting_The_Code.md

 We are going to be using **react.js** to build our web app.
 If you are already familiar with React, this will be a breeze.
 If you haven't done much React, don't worry!
 You can still make it through this project, but it may feel a bit more difficult.
 Don't give up!
 The more you struggle the more you learn 🧠.

-If you have no experiece w/ React - [checkout this intro course](https://scrimba.com/learn/learnreact) before you get started with this section or at least check out the intro docs [here](https://reactjs.org/docs/getting-started.html).
+If you have no experiece w/ React - [checkout this intro series](https://scrimba.com/learn/learnreact) before you get started with this section or at least check out the intro docs [here](https://reactjs.org/docs/getting-started.html).
+Or don't do anything special, just hop in.
+Whatever works for you :).
 You'll be an absolute React Wizard after this project if you aren't already 🧙‍♂!

 ### ⬇️ Getting the code.
 We'll be using this thing called [Replit](https://replit.com/~)!